rnine/SimplyCoreAudio/README.md

 `AMCoreAudio` was written by Ruben Nine ([@sonicbee9](https://twitter.com/sonicbee9)) in 2013-2014 (open-sourced in March 2014) and is licensed under the [MIT](http://opensource.org/licenses/MIT) license.
 See [LICENSE.md](LICENSE.md).

-`AMCoreAudio` includes some utility code adapted from TheAmazingAudioEngine project in [AMCoreAudioUtilities.h](AMCoreAudio/AMCoreAudioUtilities.h) and [AMCoreAudioUtilities.c](AMCoreAudio/AMCoreAudioUtilities.c).
-[TheAmazingAudioEngine](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine) is licensed under the [MIT license](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine/blob/master/License.txt) and was written by Michael Tyson (A Tasty Pixel).
+`AMCoreAudio` includes some utility code adapted from `The Amazing Audio Engine` in [AMCoreAudioUtilities.h](AMCoreAudio/AMCoreAudioUtilities.h) and [AMCoreAudioUtilities.c](AMCoreAudio/AMCoreAudioUtilities.c).
+[The Amazing Audio Engine](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine) is licensed under the [MIT license](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine/blob/master/License.txt) and was written by Michael Tyson (A Tasty Pixel).